How much credit may be awarded for prior learning?

 Click the relevant link to download.
 Open the document.
 Select 'Cmd+F' for Mac or 'Ctrl+F' for Windows to reveal the search window and enter the search criteria (course/occupation/unit name or code)

 The pdf's are a guide of possible credit amounts that may be granted, so you can plan your studies to eliminate duplication of learning and reduce course length and study costs.
-The information is subject to change and does not guarantee entry (Admission) or credit for prior lerning into your chosen course.
+The information is subject to change and does not guarantee entry (Admission) or credit for prior learning into your chosen course.

 Cant find what you're looking for?

 If your search is unsuccessful and your prior learning is similar to one or more units in your chosen course, you should still have your prior learning assessed by applying for credit, when you apply for admission into your course.
-A formal determination of credit amounts will occur once an application and supporting documents are submitted.
+A formal determination of credit amounts will occur once an application and are submitted.

 How are credit precedents established?

 Any credit decision resulting from an application for credit or articulation linkage or pathway agreed between the University and another institute may become a published precedent.
 Published precedents that specify both the amount and type of credit may be systematically applied to subsequent applicants with the same prior learning.

 Before you apply for credit, find out what the credit thresholds are for your course.
 For more information, view Schedule 1 of The Procedures.

 It's rare, but possible to earn an entire qualification through RPL, as recognition and unit assessment processes are equally rigorous.
 Normally, credit amounts are granted up to Policy thresholds, which ensure a portion of the units in the course are formally studied bu most students.

 Schedule 1 prescribes the normal credit thresholds for recognising the highest level of prior learning that you have achieved in the same or similar study discipline/field, or branch of learning as your Southern Cross Course.